Vamsa muntah lembu in Leyden's Malay Annals (1810/1821)

 “Make no noise," said Malini, “it is some great naga."
 Then they both lay quiet for fear.
 When it was day-light, they arose and went to see what is was shone so bright during the night.

-- The spelling used by Leyden was Andalás.
+1. The spelling used in Leyden (1821) was Andalás.
 Andalas (اندالس) is the name of the white mulberry tree.
 It is likely that the word was borrowed from al-Andalus (الاندلس), which was a reference to Muslim-ruled Iberian Peninsula (ca. 700 - 1500).
 The orthographically correct spelling of al-Andalus is ‘الأَنْدَلُس'.
 If the last vowel is not diacritically marked, the word could be corrupted to al-Andalas by the uninitiated and the origin of the word is lost.

 They both ascended the hill, and found the grain of the rice converted into gold, the leaves into silver, and the stalks into brass, and they were extremely surprised, and said, “This is what we observed during the night."
 They advanced a little farther up the hill, and saw all the soil of the mountain of the colour of gold.